Happy New Year!

 This Giselle offering marked the return of Fashion Royalty to the gorgeous, glamorous gift sets that are such a part of their past -- gift sets like A Brighter Side Kyori and Fashion Plate Veronique.
 I love the fact that when this Giselle is standing beside the raven Head for Glamour Agnes, they look like sisters.

 I named her Meg after Meg Snyder on As the World Turns, played by Marie Wilson.

 8. Jolene (Always On Her Mind Dania Zarr)

 When we saw the promo pictures of the Spring line at the online event, I wasn't overly blown away by Dania.
-Still, I am a hugs fan of the sculpt, so I ordered her anyway.
+Still, I am a huge fan of the sculpt, so I ordered her anyway.
 When she arrived, she was better than I expected.
 But then, my friend, Elisa Cetera, posted pictures of Dania with her hair relaxed/straightened, and I was blown away.
 There was the glamour girl I was looking for!
-I could get her head into hot water fast enough -- and the result was fabulous!
+I couldn't get her head into hot water fast enough -- and the result was fabulous!
 She looks great in absolutely anything -- glammed up or dressed down.
 She is right at home in my Top 10 for the year.

 I named her Jolene after Amanda Baker's General Hospital character, Jolene Crowell.

 She got her name from Santana Adrade on Santa Barbara, played by Wanda de Jesus.